 Not Your Normal Health Blog was born in a pub…which pretty much sums up everything it’s about really.
 It was also born while I was in floods of tears – which is definitely not what it’s about.
-You see Not Your Normal Health Blog (or NYNHB as I call it) is all about having fun, enjoying food, doing exercise that makes you smile and making being healthy relatively painless – and a fit of sobbing really doesn’t match that…but let me explain.
+You see Not Your Normal Health Blog (or NYNHB as I call it) is all about improving your life, feeling happier, feeling fitter, feeling healthier and getting all the advice you need to feel more informed about what you’re doing to stay well – and a fit of sobbing really doesn’t match that…but let me explain.

 A few years ago I started a blog called Health–e-Helen on which I would happily cover anything that interested me, inspired me or made me happy about fitness, healthy eating and weight loss.
 I pootled along quite happily for years in my little healthy bubble – but then I started investigating what other health bloggers were doing – and woah, it wasn’t anything like me….I suddenly started to question what I was doing and feel like I wasn’t dedicated enough to the ‘healthy cause’ to write this stuff.